|

 _

 Back in 1998 everybody thought "Six Minutes" was only released on vinyl!
 This CD appeared around 2006.
 It looks authentic, so if it is a bootleg, it is very good.
 The CD has the same tracks as the vinyl, only in a different order.
 All remixes are done by Tricky himself (Greg Nice version: Tricky & Michal Patterson; Mellow: Tricky & Michael Patterson).
-The promo vinyl has another remix (Tricola Mix) that is not on the regular edition (see promo discography). > [...]
+The promo vinyl has another remix (Tricola Mix) that is not on the regular edition (see promo discography), you can listen to it on You Tube. > [...]

 6 Minutes, refers to 'this industry full of vomit'.
 "We're all monkeys,"